ThanhVinh-source/TIMA_Bank_Project/README.md

 The notebooks use the Python libraries listed in `requirements.txt` and `environment.yml`

 The notebook metadata shows a Python 3 kernel.
 Python 3.10+ is recommended.
-The automated SQL Server load also requires a local Microsoft ODBC Driver for SQL Server that matches the driver name used in `SQLSERVER_CONNECTION_STRING`.
+The automated SQL Server load connects through `pymssql`.
+SQL Server itself runs in Docker (see `docker-compose.yml`); Docker Desktop is required to start it.

 ## Limitations